Shpaackle/Guardians-of-the-Realms/Notes/2023/January.md

 		- upgrade to make it autonomous
 		- take inspiration from Nova Flare
 		- maybe another upgrade is allowing larger size
 - What if level up gives you another die in a Facet or another skill; Season change gives you more dice, gain a new class and Realm ability.
 Gain XP like in Animon or VtM?
-Maybe from failed roll
+Maybe from failed roll if there's a consequence?
+- Outworlder
+	- someone summoned here or pulled here
+	- *Otherworld Expertise*
+		- this ability allows your knowledge of your world to add dice to a roll.
+- ## Spell Pieces
+	- Cinder
+	- Tinder
+	- Ash
+	- Flash
+	- Expand
+	- Extend
+	- Expanse
+	- Expansive
+	- Minion
+	- Growth
+	- Growing
+	- Alight
+	- Burn
+	- Burning
+	- Brand
+	- Vapor
+	- Chilling